strohs/aws-cda-notes/study-notes-JUNE2018.md

 ```

 #### Appspec EC2/On Premises deployments
-* can be written in YAML or JSON
+* must be written in YAML (JSON not supported for EC2 deployments)
 * must be placed in the root directory of your revision, otherwise deployments will fail
 * `version` - reserved (allows 0.0)
 * `os` - the os version you are using: either *linux* or *windows*